SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 </Project>
 ```

 So far, so good.
 But what happens if we invoke the application without arguments?
-After all, the
+After all, we
-"Path" argument is required.
+made the `-Path` argument required.
 To try this, run the following command:

 ```text
 ./tutorial